pantheon-systems/documentation/source/content/guides/multisite/04-multisite-governance.md

 ## Multisite Governance

-A multisite setup setup can be more efficient for teams as long as roles and responsibilities are defined.
+A multisite setup can be more efficient for teams as long as roles and responsibilities are defined.

-**1 Pantheon Owner**
+**Pantheon Owner**
+- 1 person in this role
 - Pays for account
 - Manages users who manage the platform, such as adding plugins, running backups, etc.

-**2 WordPress Network Administrator**
+**WordPress Network Administrator**

+- 2 people in this role
 - Manages the core WP site
-- Assigns users to country-specific subsites.
+- Assigns users to country-specific subsites

 **3 - 5 Individual Network Site Owners**

+- 3 - 5 people in this role
-- Manages content and plugin settings for an individual multisite.
+- Manages content and plugin settings for an individual multisite

 ![Multisite Governance Example](../../../images/multisite-governance-example.png)